irods/irods_docs/plugins/pluggable_database.md

 # Pluggable Database

-The iRODS metadata catalog is now installed and managed by separate plugins.
-This release has PostgreSQL, MySQL, and Oracle database plugins available and tested.
+The iRODS metadata catalog is installed and managed by separate plugins.  iRODS has PostgreSQL, MySQL, and Oracle database plugins available and tested.

 The particular type of database is encoded in `/etc/irods/database_config.json` with the following directive: